SACAS went Global

 Why SACAS Ireland?

-Our goal is to improve our customer’s management systems by offering value-adding certification and auditing services complying with ISO/IEC 17021-1:2015, INAB requirements and the International Accreditation Forum (IAF).
+Our goal is to enhance our customers’ management systems by providing value-added certification and auditing services that comply with ISO/IEC 17021-1:2015, INAB requirements, and the International Accreditation Forum (IAF) standards.

 - SACAS Ireland stands for symbols of high competence, impartiality, and independence: